prajaktakinare0-cell/linux-user-permission-management/README.md

-# linux-user-permission-management
+# Linux-User-Permission-Management
 A Linux project for managing users , groups , and file permissions.

 ## Project Description
-Linux User Permission Mangement is a Bash Shell Scripting project used to manage users , groups , and file permissions in a linux system.
+Linux User Permission Mangament is a Bash Shell Scripting project used to manage users , groups , and file permissions in a linux system.

 ## Features
 - Create User